Musiq Soulchild: 2006–2012: Atlantic Records

 In March 2007, Musiq's released his fourth album Luvanmusiq.
-Its singles were "B.U.D.D.Y.," an uptempo track, "Teachme," and "Makeyouhappy."
+Its singles were "B.U.D.D.Y.", an uptempo track, "Teachme", and "Makeyouhappy."

 His fifth album OnMyRadio was released on December 2, 2008.
 The lead single "Radio" was a complete contrast to the usual smooth neo soul Musiq fans were accustomed to.
-The following singles were the duet IfULeave featuring Mary J. Blige, and the ballad SoBeautiful.
+The following singles were the duet "IfULeave" featuring Mary J. Blige, and the ballad "SoBeautiful".
 The latter marked the first collaboration between Musiq and producer JR Hutson, after Hutson had spent "about eight months" trying to get Musiq to come by his studio.
-According to Hutson, the two plan to work together again.
+According to Hutson, the two planned to work together again.

 In May 2010, he changed management to Victor Grieg.

 His last album for Atlantic MusiqInTheMagiq was released on May 3, 2011, available on CDs and also as a digital download.
 The first single was "Anything" featuring Swizz Beatz, followed by "Yes".

 2013–present My Block Records, Soulstar Music Company, eOne Records

-In September 2013, Musiq released a duet album with Syleena Johnson entitled 9ine.
+In September 2013, Musiq released a duet album with Syleena Johnson, titled 9ine.
 This album was a compilation of nine reggae songs recorded in nine days on the independent Shanachie label.

 Also in September 2013, Musiq announced his departure from Atlantic Records and becoming an independent artist.
 He revealed he is now signed to record producer Warryn Campbell's label My Block Records.
 Musiq previously worked with Campbell on his first two albums on Atlantic – 2007's Luvanmusiq and 2008's OnMyRadio.

 He released an EP titled The Husel through DatPiff on July 30, 2014.

 In April 2016, he released his first independent solo album through My Block/E1 Music, Life on Earth.
 The lead single is "I Do".
 Shortly after, he moved to a new label, with eOne/SoulStar Music Company.

 In 2017, he released two new singles "Simple Things" and "Start Over" set for a new album titled Feel the Real due on September 15, 2017.
 He premiered music videos for the tracks in April 2017.